Course Design for Student Learning

 The following resources can provide additional guidance as you explore these questions:

-- Wiggins and McTighe’s 1998 Understanding by Design is the original ‘handbook’ of backward design – Chapter 1 provides an overview of the process while this ASCD white paper gives additional details about each step
+- Wiggins and McTighe’s 1998 Understanding by Design is the original ‘handbook’ of backward design.
+This ASCD document gives additional details about each step

 - Carnegie Mellon’s Eberly Center has a Design Your Course tutorial with additional resources and guidance on each stage

 - Arguably the most important phase of good course design is establishing your intended learning outcomes.
 Bloom’s taxonomy is a common tool for categorizing education goals, emphasizing the hierarchy of skills and abilities.
-While Bloom’s only addresses the cognitive domain, Fink (see above) has developed a taxonomy that also includes emotional and metacognitive dimensions.
+While most mentions of Bloom's taxonomy focuses on the cognitive domain, Bloom's team also identified objectives in the psychomotor and affective domains.
+Fink (see above) has developed a taxonomy that also includes emotional and metacognitive dimensions

 - This rubric highlights the characteristics of good learning outcome statements.
 An important characteristic is that they should be observable, assessable and measurable; to help ensure that, this CTL Action Verb placement has 360 suggestions for ways to begin your outcome statements